-BA 211, 212, 213 Principles of Accounting
+BA 211, 212, 213 Principles of Accounting (3 Class Hrs/Wk)

-An introduction to the field of accounting; techniques account construction, preparation of financial statemen application of accounting principles to practical business problems.
+An introduction to the field of accounting, techniques of account construction, preparation of financial statements, application of accounting principles to practical business problems.
 Managerial concepts are emphasized.
 Courses must be taken in sequence.

-HA 226 Business Law
+BA 226 Business Law